spereverde/web2020/readme.md

 // export component definition export default {
   title: 'Components/MyComponent', // set 'title' to the title of your component: Adding /'es will nest the component in directories, camelcase sequences are transformed to separate words (e.g. MyComponent -> My component)
   component: MyComponent, // set 'component' to the main component function
   // specify under argTypes the args that you would like to be tweakable by users through Storybook
   argTypes: {
     text: {
       control: 'text',
-      table: { defaultValue: { summary: defaultArgs.text }}
+      table: { defaultValue: { summary: defaultArgs.text } }
+    }
   },
-  },
   // specify under parameters component-specific tweaks (e.g. custom docs page)
-  parameters: {
+  parameters: {}

-  }
-}
+};
 ```

 ## FAQ